notwaving/cloud-resume-blog/_posts/2020-11-15-hello-world.md

 - To learn by doing

-- As part of [#100DaysOfCloud](https://www.100daysofcloud.com/) - putting new cloud skills into practice on days off
+- As part of [#100DaysOfCloud](https://www.100daysofcloud.com/) - everyone's got to have a break from studying and this is what I'll be doing on those breaks!

 ### How?